theworldasastage/hugo/content/improv-games/exercises/no-yesbut-yes-yesand.md

 ### Process
 - Put the participants by pairs
 - Show an example with a participant.
-You start a story and this participant can only answer _No_.
+You start a story, and this participant can only answer _No_.
 - Ask the participants to do the same by Pair.
 - After some time, ask them to switch.
 - Debrief this first session with the _No_.
-- Do the same with the next answers : _Yes, but..._, _Yes_, _Yes And_
+- Do the same with the next answers: _Yes, but..._, _Yes_, _Yes And_
-- Debrief the whole exercice.
+- Debrief the whole exercise.

 For example :